rubygems/rubygems/bundler/doc/development/DEBUGGING.md

 Then you'll find built gems in the `bundler/tmp` directory, e.g. `bundler/tmp/1/gems/remote1/`

-You can set up your Gemfile
+You can set up your Gemfile with a file source pointing to the built gems from your test run.

 ```ruby
 # frozen_string_literal: true